RaimundSchramm/mentor/dev_env_setup.md

 The choice is to use git as distributed version control system.
 To install it run `sudo apt-get install git` or `sudo apt-get install git-core` in your terminal.

+##### 1.1.5 Install a Javascrip Runtime Environment

+The choice is to use node.js.
+Open your terminal and run `sudo apt-get install nodejs`.

 #### 1.2 VirtualBox